dzonimn/HoJDiscordBot/README.md

 ## General notes
 - Obtain the API key for the Discord Bot.
 More information at https://discordpy.readthedocs.io/en/latest/discord.html.
 The bot must receive authorization by the server creator to be able to be in it and listen.
+  - Once that is done, insert it in `secrets/BotToken.txt` and one can run the bot from the root directory with `julia -p src/HoJDiscordBot.jl`.
 - Use `add_handler!()` and `add_command!()` in `src/HoJDiscordBot.jl` and create methods within their respective files (`handlers.jl` or `commands.jl`) to extend the bot's capabilities.
   - `handlers` are events that happen in a server.
 The bot listens to all relevant `AbstractEvent`s and runs function(s) that deal with it.
   - `commands` are user commands that are typed by users.
 By default, the prefix has been set to `!`.